KaelBlais/MachineLearning/Results.md

 ## Linear Regression Model

 With the input and output data created, the next step was to build a model that could predict the outputs based on the inputs.
-The first model evaluated was a simple linear regression model with a "relu" activation function.
+The first model evaluated was a simple linear regression model with a *ReLU* activation function.
 With 10000 iterations and a learning rate of 0.001, this converged to a model with an average training error of 748,066\$ and a dev error of 760,177\$.
 Here is the cost function for that model: